 MY TOWN - LEONORA Questions adapted from the Place Game by Project for Public Spaces (PPS) 5.
 What do you not like about Leonora?
-IDEA: Are there any places that you stay away fram in Leonora?
+IDEA: Are there any places that you stay away from in Leonora?
 Are there enough places for you to hang out after school and on the weekend?
 1. How old are you?
 2. What year are you in at School?
 3. Who lives in your house with you?
-This may include parents, siblings, grandparents, or other family members.
-You can share as much or as little as you feel comfortable with, Remember, everyone's family is unique and special.
+This may include parents. siblings, grandparents, or other family members.
+You can share as much or as little as you feel comfortable with.
+Remember, everyone's family is unique and special.
 6. What would you like to improve about Leonora?
-IDEA: Can you think of anything you would like to change in Leonora?
-What other spaces would you like to hang out in?
 4. What do you like most about Leonora?
-IDEA: Which places do you like to go to with friends and family either after school or on the weekend?
-Favourite shap?
-Favourite park?
-Draw what you love about Leonora Paerl Paerl 8.
+4. Which places do you like to go to with friends and family either after school ar on the weekend?
+Favourite shop?
+Favourite park? spaces would you like to hang out in?
+DRAWING ACTIVITY 7.
+Draw what you love about Leonora 8.
 When you are your parents age Leonora will look like